-In this article we are going to estimate the intrinsic value of Dominion Energy, Inc. (NYSE:D) by taking the forecast future cash flows of the company and discounting them back to today's value.
-We will use the Discounted Cash Flow (DCF) model on this occasion.
+Does the October share price for Dominion Energy, Inc. (NYSE:D) reflect what it's really worth?
+Today, we will estimate the stock's intrinsic value by estimating the company's future cash flows and discounting them to their present value.
+One way to achieve this is by employing the Discounted Cash Flow (DCF) model.
 Don't get put off by the jargon, the math behind it is actually quite straightforward.

 A DCF is all about the idea that a dollar in the future is less valuable than a dollar today, and so the sum of these future cash flows is then discounted to today's value: